-LEXINGTON, Mass., Oct.
-11, 2016 (GLOBE NEWSWIRE) -- Curis, Inc. (NASDAQ:CRIS), a biotechnology company focused on the development and commercialization of innovative and effective drug candidates for the treatment of human cancers, today announced that on October 5, 2016, the independent Compensation Committee of the Board of Directors of Curis approved the grant of inducement stock options to purchase a total of 225,000 shares of Curis common stock to three new employees, with a grant date of October 5, 2016 (the “Q4 2016 Inducement Grants”).
+LEXINGTON, Mass., Jan.
+06, 2017 (GLOBE NEWSWIRE) -- Curis, Inc. (NASDAQ:CRIS), a biotechnology company focused on the development and commercialization of innovative and effective drug candidates for the treatment of human cancers, today announced that on January 1, 2017, the independent Compensation Committee of the Board of Directors of Curis approved the grant of inducement stock options to purchase a total of 185,000 shares of Curis common stock to eight new employees, with a grant date of January 1, 2017 (the “Q1 2017 Inducement Grants”).

-Each of the Q4 2016 Inducement Grants has an exercise price per share equal to the closing price of the Company's common stock on October 5, 2016, the date of grant.
+Each of the Q1 2017 Inducement Grants has an exercise price per share equal to the closing price of the Company's common stock on December 30, 2016, the last trading date prior to the date of grant.
 Each stock option has a 10 year term and vests over four years, with 25% of the original number of shares underlying the award vesting on the first anniversary of the employee’s date of hire and an additional 6.25% of the original number of shares underlying the award vesting on each successive three-month period thereafter, subject to the new employee's continued service with the Company through the respective vesting dates.
 Each stock option was granted as an inducement equity award outside of the Company's Amended and Restated 2010 Stock Incentive Plan, as amended, and was made as an inducement material to such employee's acceptance of employment with the Company.

 About Curis, Inc.

-Curis is a biotechnology company focused on the development and commercialization of innovative and effective drug candidates for the treatment of human cancers.
-The company's clinical drug candidates include CUDC-907, which is being investigated in a Phase 2 trial in patients with Diffuse Large B Cell Lymphoma, or DLBCL, and in a separate Phase 1 trial in patients with solid tumors.
-As part of a broad collaboration with Aurigene, Curis has an exclusive license to CA-170, an oral small molecule PD-L1/VISTA antagonist that is currently being investigated in a Phase 1 trial in patients with solid tumors or lymphoma.
-Curis also has an exclusive license to molecules designed to inhibit IRAK4, including CA-4948, currently in the pre-IND stage of development.
+Curis is a biotechnology company focused on the development and commercialization of innovative and effective drug candidates for the treatment of human cancers, including its lead development candidate, CUDC-907 that is being investigated in clinical studies in patients with lymphomas and solid tumors.
+Curis is also engaged in a broad collaboration with Aurigene in the areas of immuno-oncology and precision oncology.
+As part of this collaboration, Curis has exclusive licenses to oral small molecule antagonists of the PD-1 and VISTA pathways, including PD-L1/VISTA antagonist CA-170, and oral small molecule antagonists of the PD-1 and TIM-3 pathways, including PD-L1/TIM-3 antagonist CA-327, as well as to molecules designed to inhibit the IRAK4 kinase, including CA-4948.
+CA-170 is currently undergoing testing in a Phase 1 trial in patients with advanced solid tumors and lymphomas.
 Curis is also party to a collaboration with Genentech, a member of the Roche Group, under which Genentech and Roche are commercializing Erivedge® for the treatment of advanced basal cell carcinoma, and are further developing Erivedge in other diseases including idiopathic pulmonary fibrosis and myelofibrosis.
 For more information, visit Curis's website at www.curis.com.

 Cautionary Note Regarding Forward-Looking Statements: